Emiliano Mondonico: Style of management

 Mondonico was a pragmatic coach, who used a counter-attacking style based on obtaining results rather than ball possession; he was a proponent of the gioco all'italiana or zona mista style, which was inspired by catenaccio, but which blended elements of man-to-man and zonal marking systems.
 He was known for his balanced approach in attack and defence, with his teams often defending deep behind the ball and attacking collectively.
 Moreover, his teams were known for their tenacity and work-rate.
 He also stood out for his ability to express his tactical ideas in a simple manner.
 His attacking play was based on the mobility of his teams' forwards.
 His favoured formations were the 4–4–2 and the 5–3–2 or 3–5–2, although he also used the 3–4–3; he even used the 4–2–3–1 and the 4–3–3 on occasion throughout his career.
 During his successful spell at Torino, he also used a 3–4–2–1 formation, with a sweeper, two man-marking centre-backs, and wing-backs in lieu of wide midfielders.
-He also used Brazilian centre-forward Walter Casagrande in a role known as the "centravanti di manovra" (which literally translates to "manoeuvring centre-forward") in Italian football jargon, a precursor to the modern false-nine role, in which he was seemingly positioned as a lone striker, but dropped deep to help his team and be involved in the build-up, rather than looking to score goals.
+On rare occasions, he also used a 4–2–3–1 formation in his later career.
+During his time as Torino's head coach, he also used Brazilian centre-forward Walter Casagrande in a role known as the "centravanti di manovra" (which literally translates to "manoeuvring centre-forward") in Italian football jargon, a precursor to the modern false-nine role, in which he was seemingly positioned as a lone striker, but dropped deep to help his team and be involved in the build-up, rather than looking to score goals.
 His style of coaching contrasted with that of the more offensive–minded Arrigo Sacchi and Zdeněk Zeman, who also coached in Italy during his career.